knowledgeboard/knowledgeboard.github.io/templates/blog.md

 and wanted to at some point (and we didn't know what else to watch).
 I've enjoyed it so much as I heven't seen much of it lately and I understand the whole story so rewatching felt much better this time!
 More to come!

+### 2024-07-08 23:55

+Finished monday quite well with a nice chestday!
+Felt weird as 100kg bench was hard, but still did 102.5kg with the same effort... then was able to do 8 and 6 reps on 37.5kg incline.
+So weird xD